 Researchers believe that seeing the way your face reacts when your baby does or says something helps baby to understand the world and form relationships.

 This is a period of rapid development and brain growth.
-By nine months, your baby’s brain has undergone a growth spurt that helps form connections between what baby sees, hears, tastes and feels.
+By nine months, your baby’s brain has undergone a growth spurt that helps form connections between what he sees, hears, tastes and feels.

-Increasingly independent and with improved motor skills, babies at this age can sit by themselves for short periods and might start crawling.
-As they begin to understand who they are, memory improves too.
-You’ll find your baby begins to get attached to people and objects.
+At this age your baby is increasingly independent and has improved motor skills.
+She can sit by herself for short periods and might start crawling.
+As she begins to understand who she is, her memory improves too.
+You’ll find she starts to form attachments to people and objects.

 Separation anxiety often comes with attachment.
 To cope with this, your baby needs to learn that when things disappear, they also reappear.
 You can help baby by: